PeterL328/hexapod/README.md

 wstool init src src/.rosinstall wstool update -t src

+# Build the catkin workspace
+cd ~/my_workspace/

+# If you are developing on your local machine and not the Raspberry Pi, then you will not
+# be able to build the hexapod_driver package because you can't install wiringpi.
+# You can build packages selectively using
+catkin_make --only-pkg-with-deps <target_package>
+# else you are building on the Raspberry Pi:
+catkin_make

 # Assuming all the dependencies are resolved
 # Double check in each of the packages
+# Assuming you built all the packages and are on the Raspberry Pi.
 roslaunch hexapod hexapod.launch
 ```